manifest/vmq_joseauth/README.md

 ### Configuration

-It's possible to rewrite plugin application environment variables when plugin is being enabled by putting the `vernemq.conf` configuration file into the `etc` directory of VerneMQ release.
-The path to configuration file can be changed by setting `config_file` application environment variable.
+It's possible to rewrite plugin application environment variables when plugin is being enabled by putting the `vernemq.conf` configuration file into the `etc` directory of VerneMQ release (the path to configuration file can be changed by setting `config_file` application environment variable).